Circles and Ellipses

 The following properties can be modified for an ellipse shape:

-- Size - Edit the width and height of the ellipse, in two numeric editors.
+- Size - Select the width and height of the ellipse, in two numeric editors.

-- Pie - Edit starting and ending angles of pie or arc shapes.
+- Pie - Select starting and ending angles of pie or arc shapes.

-- Thickness - Edit the common thickness of the ellipse bands, for multi-band ellipses.
+- Thickness - Select the common thickness of the ellipse bands, for multi-band ellipses.

 - Count - Set the number of bands in the ellipse, pie or arc.

 - Clockwise - Set the ellipse shape direction to clockwise or counter-clockwise.
-The shape direction can be observed with the Node tool tool after converting the ellipse to curves.
+The shape direction can be observed with the Node tool, after converting the ellipse to curves.